jjvanzon/Circular-Language-Spec/spec/events/events-loose-ideas.md

 ![](images/3.%20Events%20Loose%20Ideas.001.png)

-It does (almost) conflict with the notation for comment:
+It might (almost) conflict with the notation for comment:

 ![](images/3.%20Events%20Loose%20Ideas.002.png)